Everything You Need to Know About Mezcal

 Acre Mezcal

 For a truly authentic mezcal, we love Acre Mezcal.
-Acre Baja, an award-winning hotel, bar, and restaurant located in the foothills of San José del Cabo, created this delicious spirit.
+Acre, an award-winning hotel, bar, and restaurant located in the foothills of San José del Cabo, created this delicious spirit.
 Mezcalero (the name given to the distiller of mezcal) Honorato Cruz and his family, who come from the Zapotec village of Santa Ana del Río, Oaxaca, produce its mezcals.
 The mezcal uses two rare agave plants — tobalá and tepeztate — which impart a sweetness to the expressions.
-Acre Mezcal uses traditional production methods to create mezcals from four different types of agave: espadín, cenizo, tobalá, and tepeztate
+Acre Mezcal uses traditional production methods to create mezcals from four different types of agave: espadín, cenizo, tobalá, and tepeztate.

 Casamigos Mezcal Joven